RAPHA VALLEY | HEALTH AND WELLNESS DESTINATION

 Other people thought that Rapha Valley is just an organic farm and a tourist destination in Negros Occidental.
 While this is also true, the place is first and foremost a health and wellness destination.

 Rapha Valley is managed by a medical doctor-turned-organic chef and health guru, Dr. Albert Jo and his wife Marilou, a Pharmacist.
 The place was created to help people go back into a healthy lifestyle.
 Guests will be entertained by the owners who never run out of stories and learning sessions all about healthy food and how this food can serve as your medicine.

 L-R: Columnist Betsy Gazo, yours truly, Dr. Albert Jo and Blogger/Columnist Claire Algarme during our dinner at Rapha Valley

-Located in the green highland of Salvador Benedicto, the Rapha Valley offers a relaxing atmosphere – great place for personal retreat and being away from the busy city life.
+Located in the green highland of Salvador Benedicto, the Rapha Valley offers a relaxing atmosphere – a great place for personal retreat and being away from the busy city life.

-The place has several rooms for their guests which offer a hotel-like accommodation.
+The place has several rooms for their guests which offer hotel-like accommodation.
 They also have a restaurant which offers only all vegetarian and organic dishes prepared by no less than Dr. Albert Jo himself.
 The Rapha Valley will surely delight visitors with its great panoramic view and spacious ground which you can do some bonfire during night time.
 The temperate climate at Salvador Benedicto is also perfect to make a guest relax and fully rest from a stressful urban lifestyle.